RMRubert/RMRubert.github.io/about.md

 ## Drawing

 You could see some of my drawings if I manage to scan them.
+Unfortunately, due to covid reasons I haven't got access neither to my drawings nor a scanner.

 <!--
 ### Contact me